Born: February 27, 1983

 Kate acted in several plays before beginning her venture into film.
 Her first big screen role was in Joe the King, closely followed by an appearance in Sydney Pollack's Random Hearts, both released in 1999.
 Following these initial film appearances, Kate was a regular on several television shows including Nip/Tuck, Jack & Bobby, Entourage and most recently, American Horror Story.

 Kate currently lives in Los Angeles, and balances acting in both television and movies, appearing in popular films such as Brokeback Mountain (2005), 127 Hours (2010) and Deadfall (2012).
 She also starred in Transcendence (2014) alongside Johnny Depp, and in Fantastic Four alongside Miles Teller.
-More recently, she starred in the sci-fi thriller Morgan (2016).
+More recently, she starred in the space drama The Martian (2015), the sci-fi thriller Morgan (2016), and the post-apocalyptic war drama Man Down (2016).

 Kate's younger sister, Rooney Mara, is also a successful actress.